zwm0426/zwm0426.github.io/_pages/about.md

   - /about.html
 ---

 I am an assistant engineer working in [Student Innovation Center of Shanghai Jiao Tong Universty](https://www.si.sjtu.edu.cn), China.
-My responsibility is developing brand-new courses, giving lecture to students, collabrating with cooperations, and instruct our students in competations.
-Giving lectures of MATLAB, OpenCV, Unity3D, and Python progamming to students across the whole SJTU.
+My responsibility is to develop brand-new courses, give lectures to students, collaborate with cooperations, and instruct our students in competitions.
+Giving MATLAB, OpenCV, Unity3D, and Python programming courses to students across SJTU.
 For details of my previous and incoming teaching courses, please see through [my teaching web page.](https://zwm0426.github.io/teaching/teaching-ug-1/)

-Before I entered SJTU, I worked on the 3D LiDAR data and GUI design in Energy Research Institue @ NTU (ERI@N), Singapore.
+Before entering SJTU, I worked on the 3D LiDAR data and GUI design in Energy Research Institue @ NTU (ERI@N), Singapore.

-I gained my Master of Scince in Digital Media Technology in year of 2017 from Nanyang Technological University.
-And gained my Bachelor of Science in Computer Science and Technology from Northwest University, Xi'an, China in 2016.
+I gained my Master of Science in Digital Media Technology in 2017 from Nanyang Technological University, Singapore.
+And I obtained my Bachelor of Science in Computer Science and Technology from Northwest University, Xi'an, China, in 2016.
 You can see through [my CV web page for more details.](https://zwm0426.github.io/cv/)

-My research is mainly focus on computer-human interaction (HCI), user interface (UI)design, VR/AR applications, and courses design.
+My research mainly focuses on computer-human interaction (HCI), user interface (UI) design, VR/AR applications, and courses design.